jportella93/jon-portella-blog/content/blog/ombd-14-how-to-call-a-function-when-a-user-stops-typing/index.md

 ---
-title: "OMBD#14: How To Call a Function When a User Stops Typing"
+title: "How To Call a Function When a User Stops Typing"
 spoiler: We’ll learn how to implement a browser auto-saving draft system in JavaScript
 date: 2021-04-21T13:12:45.974Z
 ---